Mike Cubbage

-Michael Lee Cubbage (born July 21, 1950) is an American former third baseman, coach and manager in Major League Baseball (MLB).
+Michael Lee Cubbage (July 21, 1950 – August 11, 2024) was an American third baseman, coach, and manager in Major League Baseball (MLB).
 Listed at 6 ft 0 in, 180 lb, he batted left-handed and threw right-handed.

 Early life

-Born in Charlottesville, Virginia, Cubbage was the son of Lindy and Marge Cubbage and came from a baseball family, as his cousins Larry Haney and Chris Haney played in the major leagues.
+Born in Charlottesville, Virginia, Cubbage was the son of Lindy and Marge Cubbage and came from a baseball family, as his cousin, Larry Haney, and first cousin once removed, Chris Haney, played in the major leagues.
 Cubbage attended University of Virginia, where he played for the Virginia Cavaliers baseball and football teams.

 Playing career

 Cubbage originally was selected by the expansion Washington Senators in the fifth round of the 1968 MLB draft, but did not sign.
 He then was drafted again by Washington in the second round of the 1971 entry draft, and spent parts of four seasons in the minor leagues before joining the Texas Rangers on April 7, 1974, in a game against the Oakland Athletics.
 While appearing in nine games with the Rangers in 1974, he did not collect his first major league hit until being called up in 1975, in a game on June 20 against the California Angels, when he went 3-for-5 with four RBIs.

-Cubbage was traded to the Minnesota Twins in 1976.
+Cubbage was traded along with Roy Smalley III, Bill Singer and Jim Gideon from the Rangers to the Minnesota Twins for Bert Blyleven and Danny Thompson on June 1, 1976.
 On July 27, 1978, he hit for the cycle against the Toronto Blue Jays.
-Those that attended the game or watched on television called it an "accidental cycle".
-In the bottom of the 2nd inning, Cubbage hit a 1-0 pitch to right field, and was thrown out at third trying to leg out a triple; he was therefore credited for a double on the play.
+In the bottom of the 2nd inning, Cubbage hit a 1–0 pitch to right field, and was thrown out at third trying to leg out a triple; he was therefore credited for a double on the play.
 He subsequently hit a home run (4th inning), single (5th inning), and triple (7th inning) to complete the cycle.

 Cubbage later signed as a free agent with the New York Mets for the 1981 season.
 Throughout his playing career, he was considered somewhat of a utility player, playing mostly third base, but with stints at the first and second bases and designated hitter positions.
 Although he spent most of his playing time at shortstop in high school, Cubbage did not receive any playing time at this position in the major leagues.

 In his MLB career of eight seasons, Cubbage appeared in 703 games, batting .258 with 34 home runs and 251 RBIs.

 Coaching and managerial career

-Cubbage managed the Mets' AA affiliate Jackson Mets for the 1986 season, taking them to their league playoff finals.
+Cubbage managed in the minor leagues for seven seasons.
+Beginning in 1983, Cubbage led the Little Falls Mets, moving up to the Lynchburg Mets for the next two seasons.
+He then managed the Mets' AA Texas League affiliate Jackson Mets for the 1986 season, taking them to their league playoff finals.
+Cubbage was then promoted back to his home state to manage the AAA level Tidewater Tides for their 1987–1989 International League seasons.